 CT scanning is a versatile diagnostic tool with numerous applications across medicine.
 Our specialists typically recommend CT scans for:

 Preparation for your CT scan varies depending on the area being examined.
-Our team will give you specific instructions, including fasting for 4-6 hours beforehand, drinking water before certain scans, and taking a contrast preparation through a drink or injection.
+Our team will give you specific instructions, including pre procedure blood tests to confirm kidney function, fasting for 4-6 hours beforehand, drinking water before certain scans, and taking a contrast preparation through a drink or injection.

 When booking your appointment, we'll ask you to inform us about any allergies, particularly to iodine or contrast materials; kidney problems; pregnancy; implants and any recent conditions.